Tree-based methods for length-biased survival data: Tree-based methods for LBRC data

 A key advantage of the NPMLE is that, unlike the KM estimator \eqref{eq:logrank_lt}, it additionally leverages information from the marginal likelihood of \(A\), leading to improved efficiency in both variable selection and survival prediction.
-Nonetheless, as it does not have a closed form and requires an iterative EM algorithm for computation, which can become burdensome when numerous node splits are needed or when large test sets are involved, as forest-based weights may vary across test observations.
+Nonetheless, the NPMLE has no closed form and requires an iterative EM algorithm, which can become computationally burdensome when numerous node splits are needed or when the test set is large--- particularly in forests, where the weights vary across test observations.
+This computational cost motivates the alternative estimator introduced in Section~\ref{sec:composite-likelihood}.